 WANs bandwidths for transmissions are lower.

-WAN has low transfer rates.
+WAN has a lower data transfer rate.

-LANs can connect to each other over longer distances through radio waves and telephone lines.
+LAN covers long distances through radio waves and telephone lines.

 There are fewer faults in LANs because it is dealing with fewer systems.
+LANs have more fault tolerance.

 Advantages of LAN and WAN